 Your mind is a pro at finding proof for this belief.
 It’s a well-worn neural pathway.
 Your job is to deliberately seek out counter-evidence, no matter how small it seems.

-- Did you pay all your bills this month?
+- Did you pay your bills this month?
 That’s direct evidence of financial management.

 - Have you ever saved any amount of money, even just $20?
 That proves your capacity to save.

 - Did you learn a new skill that could boost your income?
-That's clear evidence of your ability to grow and adapt.
+That’s evidence of growth and adaptability.

 Explore Alternative Viewpoints

-Limiting beliefs thrive on black-and-white, all-or-nothing thinking.
-We need to break that pattern by injecting some nuance and realism into the situation.
+Limiting beliefs thrive on black-and-white thinking.
+Break that pattern by injecting nuance and realism.

-- Instead of "I'll never be secure," could it be, "I'm not as secure as I'd like to be right now, but I'm learning how to improve"?
+- Instead of “I’ll never be secure,” try: “I’m not as secure as I’d like to be right now, but I’m learning how to improve.”

 Craft Your New Empowering Belief